FREQUENTLY ASKED QUESTIONS

 Can my organization partner with LI?

 LI is open to discussing possible partnering on a project, at the stage of submission of Concept Note or Letter of Interest to a donor.
 However, LI will only consider partners and projects in line with its values, guiding principles and approach.

-For further information and partnership and/or project discussions, you can get in touch with Srey Marona, our Executive Director at: email@example.com and also Ken Riebe, our Proposal, Reporting & Grants Manager at: firstname.lastname@example.org.
+For further information and partnership and/or project discussions, you can get in touch with Srey Marona, our Executive Director: firstname.lastname@example.org and Patrick Mosolf, our at Program Development & Representation Manager: email@example.com.

 I work with the press.
 How do I reach the organization for a comment and/or interview or further information?

 Please forward all media-related queries to Lesly, our Communications & Multimedia Manager at: firstname.lastname@example.org.

 How do I stay updated about the organization?

 Our newsletter The LI Quarterly is also a great way for you to be updated about the organization and the work that we do.
 As a quarterly newsletter, you will receive a bulletin of not just reports and news but also special stories from the field once every three months.
 You can sign up today to stay in touch.

 How do I find information about LI's past and present work and projects?